affixalex/docker-images/alpine-consul/README.md

-A Consul server configured to bootstrap a cluster.
+This is a Consul server configured to bootstrap a cluster.

+An actual production deployment will require customization.